sylhare/Linux/General commands.md

 	whoami

-The variable SHELL will tell you which shell you are currently using

-	echo $SHELL

-Change the shell from bash to the C Shell

-	csh

 Console per default, with graphical environment

     tty1

 Use **`ctrl + alt + f2`** to go to tty2 session.
 Use **`ctrl + alt + f3`** to go to tty3 session, and so on.